-The tropical north Atlantic is forecast to remain very slightly warmer than average through Spring and Summer 2020 (See Met Office graphic above).
+Atlantic sea temperatures are generally warmer than climatology as are waters of the North Sea.
+Norwegian Sea, Baltic Sea and the Med.
+The tropical North Atlantic is forecast to remain slightly warmer than average through Summer 2021 (See Met Office graphic below).

 A: 1: Stratosphere

 Major warming in the stratosphere (see N Pole temperatures below) in January 2021 caused a reversal of the westerly flow across North America and a significant re-location of the polar stratospheric vortex towards Norther Russia.
 The SSW was deemed to have ended on 13th February.